humilitykind/Battery-Disassembly/README.md

 - Stored pretrained model weights locally to overcome the challenge of accessing the local USB from Colab.
 - Shifted from Python 3.13 to 3.11 as Pyrealsense2, the Python wrapper for Intel Realsense SDK, supports only up to Python 3.11.
 - The camera requires USB 3.2 connection to facilitate speedy data tranfer.
 A lower version will not work as the camera detects depth in-house and sends back info at around ~10 Gbps.
+- Monkey-Patched the 'Path' variable onto the code instead of 'PosixPath' , since we are working on Windows and not Linux.